Revised: November 11, 2022

 - The institution must be reasonably certain that resident enrollments are not expected to be sufficient to warrant offering the course and nonresident fee remission waiver authority is not available.

 - Fees charged to residents and nonresidents shall be sufficient to cover all projected direct costs and not be less than the Regent approved per credit resident fee.
 Students must pay, in addition, special course fees related directly to the course such as travel, room and board, and other costs consistent with the policies defined in UW System Administrative Policy 825 (SYS 825), Special Course Fees.

 - The syllabus for the offering must be approved by the Vice Chancellor and submitted, with an explanation of need, including financial analysis, and a request for authorization to set a special fee to the System Academic Affairs Office prior to any public announcement of the offering.
 The Office of Academic Affairs must assure that the course has been reviewed for academic content and the Office of the Vice President for Finance and Administration will review the financial information to determine if a special fee should be approved.

 - The waiver of nonresident fees related to these approved special courses will be excluded from the report of fee remissions.

 - These guidelines do not relate to the establishment of fees for study abroad programs.

 - These guidelines apply only to unique situations and it is expected that each institution will have not more than three qualifying short courses a year.

-Annually, by November first, each institution will report to the System Vice President for Finance the enrollments, fees collected and expenditures for all special short courses covered by this policy which were offered the preceding summer.
+Annually, by November first, each institution will report to the System Vice President for Finance and Administration the enrollments, fees collected and expenditures for all special short courses covered by this policy which were offered the preceding summer.